taboxdev/txsetup/README.md

 - Step 1: Edit `etc/.bottles` and update the `api_token` entry with the token provided to you via email.

-- Step 2: Run the `setup.sh` script to set up TABOX SDK environment on your computer.
-Execute the setup script:
+- Step 2: Execute the `setup.sh` script to set up TABOX SDK environment on your computer.

    ```bash
    ./setup.sh